 Five Cays TKCA 1ZZ, Turks & Caicos Islands

 To sum it up…you are not going to be hungry on this island.
 They offer a variety of cuisines from Asian, Mediterranean and Caribbean flavors.
-In general, people are very friendly on the island so make some friends with the locals. they’ll let you in on some local knowledge, local eats and the best little nooks to explore on the island.
+In general, people are very friendly on the island so make some friends with the locals.
+They’ll let you in on some local knowledge, local eats and the best little nooks to explore on the island.
 Definitely try and make bookings ahead of time at the restaurants, especially during busy seasons.
+And do note, plenty of restaurants close during the summer season.
+Check out their websites for the most up to date information.